aallann/svol/README.md

 # Local Stochastic Volatility Model Calibration

-A project for the completion of the UCL Computational Finance MSc thesis project.
+     project for the completion of the UCL MSc Computational Finance thesis.